jupudibhaskar967/CMPS-242-Project/README.md

 UNIT TEST CASES:
 Unit test cases are present in unit-tests folder.
-To run any python file in this folder, type 'python file_name.py' The test file names and their utility are same as the files described above with an 'test' appended to their names
+To run any python file in this folder, type 'python file_name.py' The test file names and their utility are same as the files described above with an 'test' appended to their names.
+The data file required for the program is already placed in that folder.